EwaDwornik/HerbWebIceland/README.md

-# Medical Herbs Iceland
+# Medical Herbs in Iceland

 Web application about Icelandic Flora.
 Users can classify local herbs by their medical use.
 The project is in progress.
-I used React and JavaScript to build it.
+Iam using React, JavaScript and Typescript to build it.